zsb8/Python_Spark_ALS/README.md

 ![image](https://user-images.githubusercontent.com/75282285/191274515-515cc48c-4a36-462b-8df0-fdc8c4df3629.png)

 # Spark History Server
-You can access http://node1:18080/ to view the history tasks.
+You can access [the history page](http://node1:18080/) to view the history tasks.
 ![image](https://user-images.githubusercontent.com/75282285/191275669-86006980-cc76-4723-8d07-04ff7e7398b0.png)

 You can see one application's Spark Jobs.
 It used 3 executors to work.